Tambourine Bay Park to Warraroon Reserve Walk

 Warraroon Reserve

-The trail ends at River Road, from where you can retrace your steps to Tambourine Park, or explore some of the other walking paths in the reserve.
+The trail ends at River Road, where you can either retrace your steps to Tambourine Bay Park or explore other walking paths within the reserve.

 Optional: Sensory Bushwalk

-Once you’ve returned to the car park on Tambourine Bay Road, you have the option to continue hiking along the so-called Sensory Bushwalk.
+After returning to the car park on Tambourine Bay Road, you have the option to continue your walk along the Sensory Bushwalk.

-This particular walk starts at the above signpost and follows the shores of the Lane Cove River in the other direction.
+This trail starts at the signpost pictured above and follows the shoreline of the Lane Cove River in the opposite direction.

 Leave a comment